ericbear/cocos2dx-tools/README.md

 	- make sure that "COCOS2DX_ROOT" is defined on your environment

 modify the android project structure from existing one
-- execute the creation script under cocos2dx folder
+- extract the creation script("setup_project") under cocos2dx folder
 - after that copy your project from cocos2dx folder to your workspace
 - copy all files to your project folder which directory constain "android" folder
 - run the script "setup_android_project.sh"